silvery107/rl-mpc-locomotion/README.md

     ```
     All supported robot types are `Go1`, `A1` and `Aliengo`.

-    Note that you need to plug in your Xbox-like gamepad to control it, or pass `--disable_gamepad`.
+    Note that you need to plug in your Xbox-like gamepad to control it, or pass `--disable-gamepad`.
     The controller mode is default to `Fsm` (Finite State Machine), and you can also try `Min` for the minimum MPC controller without FSM.

     - Gamepad keymap